50 West Street: Construction

 Developer Time Equities broke ground in June 2008 on a 66-story hotel/condo tower at 50 West Street.
-By the fall of 2008, construction work had stopped due to the financial crisis, and, according to Mr. Greenberger, was saved for better times.
+By the fall of 2008, construction work had stopped due to the 2008 financial crisis, and, according to Mr. Greenburger, was saved for better times.
 In 2011, the developer obtained new construction permits.
 The hotel, which was planned to be located in the first fourteen floors, was discarded and substituted by multilevel retail space.
 In addition, after damage from Hurricane Sandy in 2012, the developers decided to make the building flood-resistant by rising the sill height on the ground floor and using floodgates at the entrances, as well as moving the mechanical room to higher floors.

-In August 2013, Time Equities' CEO Francis Greenburger secured a $288 million loan from PNC Financial Services, Wells Fargo, M&T Bank, MUFG Union Bank, MidFirst Bank, and Emigrant Bank.
+In August 2013, Time Equities' CEO Francis Greenburger secured a $288 million loan from PNC Financial Services, Wells Fargo, M&T Bank, MUFG Union Bank, MidFirst Bank, Emigrant Bank, and another anonymous benefactor.
 An additional $110 million in equity was raised from hedge fund Elliott Management Corporation, and work was resumed after a five-year delay.
 In December 2013, Time Equities launched a teaser website for 50 West Street which revealed new renderings and showcased the panoramic views of the tower.
 Facing south, landmarks like Governors Island, the Statue of Liberty, and Ellis Island can be seen.

 Sales started in spring 2014 and construction was scheduled to be completed in 2016.
 The building topped out in September 2015.
 Occupancy began in 2017.
 Their campaign called 'Defy the Laws of Luxury' was launched in October 2016.
 The campaign won two 2016-2017 ADDY Awards, one for Online/Interactive Website and one for Still Photography.